andreww/fox/DoX/Compilation.md

 You will have received the FoX source code as a tar.gz file.

-Unpack it as normal, and change directory into the top-level directory, FoX.
+Unpack it as normal, and change directory into the top-level directory, FoX-$VERSION.

 ### Requirements for use